fiddleplum/modern-app/readme.md

 ## Builds

 You can run `npm run build` and `npm run build-production` to generate development and production builds of your application, respectively.
 The javascript file produced will be at `www/main.js`.
 You can get to your website by navigating in your browser to the `www/` folder.
-If you just see a listing, choose `index.html`.
+If you just see a file listing, choose `index.html`.

+## Managing Your Node Modules

+This uses `npm shrinkwrap` so when you run `npm install` you may not have the latest versions of your dependencies, and you'll want to update them.
+To see which modules are out of date you can run `npm outdated`.
+Then for each outdated module you can run `npm update <module name>`.
+At the end, after you have verified everything works well, you can run `npm shrinkwrap` to shrinkwrap the updated versions.

+When you add new modules via `npm install <module name>`, you should run `npm shrinkwrap` again to shrinkwrap any new modules that have been downloaded.